demisto/content/Packs/GmailSingleUser/Integrations/GmailSingleUser/README.md

 4. Save the instance.
 5. To verify that authentication was configured correctly, run the ***!gmail-auth-test***.

-**NOTE:** The Demisto App is going through the Google verification process.
+**NOTE:** The Cortex XSOAR App is going through the Google verification process.
 During the verification process the app is not fully verified, and you may receive from Google an "unverified app" warning in the authorization flow.

-**GSuite Admins:** You can choose to trust the Demisto App so your users can configure the App.
+**GSuite Admins:** You can choose to trust the Cortex XSOAR App so your users can configure the App.
 Instructions:
 * Go to [App Access Control](https://admin.google.com/ac/owl/list?tab=apps)
 * Choose: `Configure new app` -> `OAuth App Name Or Client ID`.
   ![GSuite App Configurations](doc_imgs/gsuite-configure-app.png)